Filtering by: “Artists in Recovery”

 "I love Kasey Anderson’s writing – he’s a writer’s writer, which I often say about songwriters who tend to write as though they are building a narrative arc for a book within each song." — Hanif Abdurraqib

-Join writer Melissa Febos and songwriters Lizzie No and Kasey Anderson for an evening of reading and performance, as they share their work and discuss their ecovery.
+Join writer songwriters Lizzie No and Kasey Anderson for an evening of conversation, community and performance, as they share their work and discuss their recovery.

 This event is part of the Alano Club's Artists in Recovery series.
 It is FREE, all-ages and open to all but donations supporting the Artists in Recovery programming are encouraged and can be made here.